entro-pi/sncn/docs/design.md

 I will have to add a timing function eventually, why not make the first timed thing to be the blink of a new message!

+map movement is going to be very atypical.
+Rather than running from one place to another, there will be a quicktravel option open to any and all players.
+The idea is maps that have a small description and name, that can be selected and teleported to. **this will take some work to make it sensible, just getting the idea out of my brain**